cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 .
 HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit, relay server will setup connection to peers. when cbor.cid is null, then asking for the prediction cid, the peer's ContractReceiptStateRoot.
 .
 Address system:
 .
 TAU private key: the base for all address; TAU public Key hash to TAU address for main chain;
+.
+AttachmentRoot and nounce, the community is designed for handle file sharing, rather than list all tx, it list files and seeders in global key-value pair
 ```
 ### A.1 When a miner receives Graphysync request for producing future state